mcgonagle/GitNops/README.md

 ### Previous GitNops Trainings
 GitNops was presented to the Open Network User Group (ONUG Board) and was a four hour training at [ONUG Spring 2023](https://onug.net/events/onug-training-modern-network-automation-with-gitnops/).

-## A Call to Arms

-Now is the time to get involved and learn GitNops!
-Feel free to star this project, and/or schedule a meeting with Thomas via his calendly - https://calendly.com/mcgonagle